Skip to content

 Configuration Reference

 wuchale can be configured using wuchale.config.js at the root of your project.
-TypeScript or other formats for configuration are not supported.
+TypeScript support depends on your JS runtime, meaning wuchale can import wuchale.config.ts but it doesn’t do anything extra, which will work if your runtime supports directly importing/running TS files (Node.js 22+, Bun, Deno).
+Other formats for configuration are not supported.
 An example configuration looks like:

 wuchale.config.js